How To Develop A Recruitment Strategy That Hires Fast

 Confirm parking, building access, or login details HR Day before start

-Build a 30-60-90 day plan
+Build a 30-60-90 Day Plan

 The first 90 days determine whether a new hire becomes a long-term contributor or an expensive regret.
 Don’t leave that window to chance.

 Step 8.
-Track metrics and improve every month
+Track Metrics and Improve Every Month

 If you only look at hiring metrics after a bad search, you’ll spend all your time reacting instead of fixing the system that created the problem in the first place.

 Not every recruiting metric deserves your attention.
-Focus on the numbers that directly connect to speed and quality, and skip the vanity stats that look busy but don’t drive decisions.
+Focus on numbers that directly connect to speed and quality, and skip the vanity stats that look busy but don’t drive decisions.
 Track these five each month across every open role:

 Metric What It Measures Target Benchmark